Should You Get Lightning Lane or Universal Express Pass? A Parent’s Honest Guide | KidsParkGuide

 Which Universal rides are most worth using Express Pass on?

 Hagrid’s Motorbike Adventure and VelociCoaster at Islands of Adventure tend to have the longest waits and are the highest-priority Express uses.
-At Epic Universe, most major rides benefit significantly from Express Pass given how new and busy the park is.
+At Epic Universe, many major rides can benefit from a separately purchased Epic Universe Express Pass, but that is separate from the Premier-hotel complimentary Express Unlimited perk and is not the same as Universal Express Unlimited.

 The bottom line